EveryMatrix

 EveryMatrix Ltd is a B2B iGaming software provider company founded in 2008 with its headquarters in Malta.
 EveryMatrix supplies online gambling platforms, products, and software to online casinos, sportsbook operators, and state-owned or private lotteries.
-EveryMatrix is a member of the European Lotteries Association and World Lotteries Association.
+EveryMatrix is a member of the European Lotteries Association, World Lotteries Association, and CIBELAE.

 EveryMatrix counts Norsk Tipping (Norway), OPAP (Greece), National Lottery (Malta), Veikkaus (Finland), Szerencsejáték Zrt.
-(Hungary) among its customers within the Lottery sector, and bet-at-home.com, Tipico, and Flutter Entertainment in regulated markets.
+(Hungary), and Danske Spil among its customers within the Lottery sector, and bet-at-home.com, Tipico, and Flutter Entertainment in regulated markets.
 EveryMatrix does not operate any B2C business.

 Products

 EveryMatrix delivers a casino, sports betting, payments, and affiliate/agent management product suite.

-EveryMatrix expands into the gaming development vertical by launching Spearhead Studios in 2019 and Armadillo Studios in 2021.
+EveryMatrix expands into the gaming development vertical by launching Spearhead Studios in 2019, Armadillo Studios in 2021, and acquiring Fantasma Games in 2024.

 Operations

-EveryMatrix is a private company currently employing over more than 1400 staff across its fifteen offices in Europe, Asia, and the United States.
+EveryMatrix is a private company currently employing over more than 1500 staff across its sixsteen offices in Europe, Asia, and the United States.
 The company operates within the iGaming sector as a business-to-business software provider.

-EveryMatrix is co-founded by Ebbe Groes and Stian Hornsletten.
-The company is led by Ebbe Groes, as Group's Chief Executive Officer.
+EveryMatrix was co-founded by Ebbe Groes and Stian Hornsletten.
+The company is currently led by Ebbe Groes and Jonas Groes, as Co-Chief Executive Officers.
 In 2019, EveryMatrix appointed Stian Hornsletten as Chief Commercial Officer.
 In 2024, Stian Hornsletten moved to CEO of the company's Games division.

 In 2017, EveryMatrix completed a EUR 4.3 million (US$4.7 million) private strategic investment round and widened its shareholders' base.
 Following the investment round, Norbert Teufelberger (former CEO of Bwin) is appointed as chairman of the board, joining the two co-founders, Ebbe Groes and Stian Hornsletten, and other company members in the company board.

 Each product vertical has its own domain-focused business unit driving product development with its own management (CEO, CTO, development, operations, support).
 The business units are responsible for product operations and development, whereas the Group is responsible for leading and assisting these units.